 Let me end with a suggestion.
-By all means, let the Catholic League continue to report offensive depictions of Catholics and their church.
+By all means, let the Catholic

+League continue to report offensive depictions of Catholics and their church.
 But to put these in perspective, always remember to record these many other controversies, in which other groups succeed in enforcing their right to be free from offense.
 Only then can Catholic-bashing be seen for what it is, America's last acceptable prejudice.

-Philip Jenkins is Distinguished Professor of History and Religious Studies at Pennsylvania State University.
-To order his new book, The New Anti-Catholicism: The Last Acceptable Prejudice, contact the Catholic League at (212) 371-3191 or at 450 Seventh Avenue, New York, NY 10123.
+Philip Jenkins is Distinguished Professor of History and Religious Studies at Pennsylvania State University, and author of the book The New Anti-Catholicism: The Last Acceptable Prejudice.